 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals, and in some cases, radioactive material.
-It can also pickup substances that result from the presence of animals or human activity.
+It can also pick up substances as a result of animal or human activity.
 Possible water contaminants may include:

 - Microbial, such as viruses and bacteria.
 These contaminants may come from septic systems, wastewater treatment plants, livestock, and wildlife. - Inorganic, such as salts and metals.
-These contaminants can be naturally-occurring or a result of urban runoff, wastewater discharges, oil and gas production, mining, or farming. - Organic, including synthetic and volatile organic chemicals.
-These contaminants are byproducts of industrial and petroleum production, and may also come from gas stations, urban runoff, and septic systems. - Pesticides and Herbicides, which come from a variety of sources, such as agriculture, urban runoff, and residential uses.
+These contaminants can be naturally-occurring or may be a result of urban runoff, wastewater discharges, oil and gas production, mining, or farming. - Organic, including synthetic and volatile organic chemicals.
+These contaminants are byproducts of industrial and petroleum production, and may also come from gas stations, urban runoff, and septic systems.

-Radioactive, which can be naturally occurring or the result of oil and gas production and mining activities.
+- Pesticides and Herbicides, which come from a variety of sources, such as agriculture, urban runoff, and residential uses. - Radioactive, which can be naturally occurring or the result of oil and gas production and mining activities.